-Finding success on Amazon and helping others do the same - Interview with Greg Mercer, founder of Ju
+Finding success on Amazon and helping others do the same - Greg Mercer, founder of Jungle Scout

 Greg Mercer is the Founder and CEO of Jungle Scout, the leading all-in-one platform for selling on Amazon.
 Greg is a leader in the Amazon selling community, who built Jungle Scout from a Chrome extension into a robust suite of SaaS solutions.
 Greg is a graduate of Auburn University who loves big data, coffee, and traveling the world with his wife, Elizabeth.

 Jungle Scout is the leading all-in-one platform for selling on Amazon.
 Founded in 2015 as the first Amazon product research tool, Jungle Scout today features a full suite of best-in-class business management solutions and powerful market intelligence to help entrepreneurs and brands manage their Amazon businesses.
 Jungle Scout is headquartered in Austin, Texas and supports nine global Amazon marketplaces.

 I started Jungle Scout for myself, actually.
 I was a third-party Amazon seller, and my wife and I had just packed up all of our belongings and decided to be nomads.
 I knew that I had to keep my Amazon business afloat and the best way to do that was to continue adding more products to my portfolio, but finding products that would be profitable to sell was a long and tedious process with a lot of spreadsheets, so I created algorithms to quickly calculate which products would be profitable.